Top 10 Serverless Frameworks for Developing and Deploying Serverless Applications

 Plus, there are added challenges such as interfacing with multiple programming languages or dealing with a large number of microservices.
 Hence, despite its countless benefits, serverless comes with a catch.

 This blog post talks about some popular serverless frameworks used today for deploying applications with FaaS (Function as a Service) and their use cases.
+But before that,

 Initially developed to build applications on AWS Lambda, Serverless is now the most popular serverless framework.
 It helps you quickly develop, deploy, and manage serverless applications with Lambda and other FaaS platforms.
 It supports Azure Functions, Google Cloud Functions, Apache OpenWhisk, Kubeless, and more.

 Serverless Framework automatically creates the infrastructure needed for your configured functions and events.
 So you can build sophisticated, event-driven apps or microservices that will auto-scale based on demand.
 It is also provider-agnostic, allowing you to package and deploy applications across multiple clouds, for example, Google Cloud, Azure, AWS, etc.

 Moreover, you can extend its use cases by modifying the framework’s behavior via plugins.
 Serverless has a large ecosystem of serverless framework plugins for building use cases currently not supported.

 Serverless Framework is used by top companies such as Coca-Cola, Reuters, Nordstrom, Expedia, and more.
 For example, GoDaddy used it to manage serverless deployments– to configure and deploy AWS services, test code locally, and easily package and deploy code changes.

 - Free and open-source, supported by a large community